swch/strivve-docs-nextjs/src/pages/resources/password-managers/index.md

 ---

 ## What is a password manager?
 A password manager is an application designed to store and manage online credentials.
-This technology helps internet
+It keeps all your passwords in an encrypted vault, unlocked by a single master password.

+It generates strong, unique passwords for every account and fills them in automatically — so you get better security without having to memorize anything beyond your one master password.
+Popular options include 1Password, Bitwarden, LastPass, and KeePass.

 ## What do password managers do?
 Password managers securely store passwords, so users don’t have to worry about remembering them when logging back onto online sites.
 In many cases, the password manager auto-fills the credentials into a specific site’s login page when a user is re-accessing; therefore, they only need to submit the logon process to continue.

 ## How does Strivve work with password managers?
-Strivve is often asked on how well an UX interface that prompts for merchant site credentials integrates with password managers.
+Strivve is often asked how well a UX interface that prompts for merchant site credentials integrates with password managers.

-At this time, the best practice is for cardholders to lookup, copy, and paste the credential information from their password manager into the logon fields for a given site.
+At this time, the best practice is for cardholders to look up, copy, and paste the credential information from their password manager into the logon fields for a given site.

 ## Password Manager Examples
-### IOS Mobile Device using iCloud Password Manager
+### iOS Mobile Device using iCloud Password Manager

 1. User is prompted for merchant site credentials and selects the key icon.
 ![Password Manager](/images/ios_icloud_1.png )